 7. What are the disadvantages of an aerobic treatment unit?

-While these treatments units have a lot of benefits compared to septic systems, they’re not perfect.
+While these treatment units have a lot of benefits compared to septic systems, they’re not perfect.

 Here’s why you may avoid them depending on your situation.